cfcanaoj/HydroSchool2022/vis3D/README.md

 ## Preparation
 Abobe, you used a library in `~/hydro17/hdf5`.
 After the school you cannot use it.
 You need to install `hdf5` in your home directory in analysis server.

+### Download
 Download `hdf5-1.10.6.tar.gz` from the following URL: https://www.hdfgroup.org/downloads/hdf5/source-code/ Here we use the old version of HDF5.
-Then put it in your home directory.
+Then put it in your home directory of analysis server.

+### Setup
 The follwing command enable you use the HDF5.
 Now we assume the use of the intel compiller(`module load intel` has been already written in ``~/.basrhrc ).
 If you prefer to use another compiler, change the argument.

     tar xzvf hdf5-1.10.6.tar.gz